Book Appointment

-Definition of Panic Disorder
+Definition Of Panic Disorder

 Panic disorder is fairly common and affects about 2.4 million people in the U.S., or 1.7% of the adult population between the ages of 18 and 54.
 Women are twice as likely as men to develop the condition, and its symptoms usually begin in early adulthood.
 Often time panic attacks feel like heart attaches and strike without warning.
 These episodes can occur at any time, even during sleep.
 The fear and terror that a person experiences during a panic attack are not in proportion to the true situation and are a result of years of suppressing fears and worries.

-- Signs and symptoms of Panic Disorder
+Signs And symptoms Of Panic Disorder

 Most people with panic attacks experience several of the following symptoms: